 You've invested in a set of outdoor wood furniture, and you want to make sure it lasts for several years.
-You know how to clean your outdoor cushions, but what's the best way to protect your investment from the elements?
+You know how to clean your outdoor cushions, but what's the best way to protect your outdoor furniture from the elements?
 For wood and hardwood garden furniture, it's a combination of keeping it under cover, cleaning it, and conditioning it so that the wood stays healthy and retains its beautiful warmth.
 Discover what it takes to maintain your wood garden furniture through the years, allowing it to keep its strength and natural beauty.

 Know Your Wood